Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Experimental Results

-\parag{Hardware} We use a server machine equipped with 8 Intel i9-9900K cores (@3.60 GHz), 64 GB of RAM DDR3 (@2.66 GHz), and running Linux 5 (64 bits).
+For the experimental results in this section, we use a server machine equipped with 8 Intel i9-9900K cores (@3.60 GHz), 64 GB of RAM DDR3 (@2.66 GHz), and running Linux 5 (64 bits).
 For all experiments where parallelism is enabled \emph{we use 8 parallel threads}, one thread per core.
 Each core has two private levels of cache memory: 32 KiB L1 cache (one for instructions and one for data); 256 KiB for L2 cache.
 A shared L3 cache spans 16 MiB.
 All cache levels have a line size of 64 bytes.
 All datasets are read from a Western Digital Red mechanical disk with 4 TB of storage and a rotation rate of 5400 rpm (SATA 3.1, 6 GB/s).

-\parag{Software} The implementation of {\pth} is written in C++ and available at \url{https://github.com/jermp/pthash}.
-We use native C++ threads to support parallel execution, i.e., without relying on other frameworks such as Intel's TBBs or OpenMP that would otherwise limit the portability of our software.
+The implementation of {\pth} is written in C++ and available at \url{https://github.com/jermp/pthash}.
+We use the C++ \texttt{std::thread} library to support parallel execution, i.e., without relying on other frameworks such as Intel's TBBs or OpenMP that would otherwise limit the portability of our software.
 For the experiments reported in the article, the code was compiled with gcc 9.2.1 using the flags: \texttt{-std=c++17 -pthread -O3 -march=native}.